 By using the 4 steps above you are giving yourself time to allow the breaks to engage so that your reactions don’t have to be so automatic.
 The result is that you will find that you will become more aware of what your triggers are and how to manage them.
 This will help you feel more in control and empowered.
 Finally, as you use these steps, you will find that your relationships will improve because you will know yourself better and also love and accept yourself more because you will know who you are and how to take care of your needs (thus being able to advocate those needs to others).

 Are you stuck in life and feeling like you have no other options?
 Do you feel like you’ve tried everything all ready but you’re still feeling unhappy, unsatisfied, and angry?
 Let’s explore what’s keeping you stuck in life and create a plan to help you move forward.
-Schedule your intake session today.
+Schedule your first session today.

 These are just a few strategies and steps and recommendations!
 I hope you found this post helpful!
 I’d love to hear from you in the comment section!